usnistgov/scapval/README.md

 Requires Java Runtime Environment (JRE) 1.8 or higher.

-If the JAVA_HOME variable is set then the JRE which is at that location will be used.
+If the JAVA_HOME variable is set, the JRE which is at that location will be used.
 Otherwise the JRE available on the path is used.

 ## Build Notes